Do I meet the eligibility criteria?

 Medical Detection Dog’s primary focus is to assist individuals who are facing life threatening scenarios on a frequent basis, particularly individuals who live alone.
 Sadly, therefore we are unable to help individuals who may have good hypo awareness/warning signs of an oncoming episode.

 - Due to the possible detrimental impact on the dogs’ olfaction (sense of smell), we have a no smoking policy and are not able to place a dog in a household where there are smokers residing.
-This does not apply to electronic cigarettes.
+With regards to e-cigarettes/vaping, we are not able to place a dog with a client who uses e-cigarettes/vapes.
+In the case of a member of the household using e-cigarettes/vaping, we would review this on a case-by-case basis.

 - Households where there are already more than 2 dogs residing – this decision has been based on our observations and past experiences on the impact of other dogs on the alerting performance of a Medical Alert Assistance Dog.